Garlic Paneer Recipe

 1. Add 6 large garlic cloves, 5 to 6 deseeded dried red chilies (optionally soaked for 15 mins), 1 teaspoon sugar, ¼ teaspoon salt and 1 teaspoon vinegar (white or apple cider) to a blender jar.
 Make sure your garlic isn’t sprouted else your sauce is likely to taste bitter.
 To check slice each clove to 2 parts and check inside.
 If you do not like red chilli seeds, please deseed and use.

-2. Add 2 tbsp. water and blend to a smooth or coarse paste.
+2. Add 2 tbsp. water and blend to a smooth or coarse paste to suit your liking.

 4. Saute until lightly golden.
-You can also add capsicum and saute for a while.
+You can also add capsicum if you want and saute for a while.

 5. Add the ground paste.

 6. Saute on a medium flame until the mixture begins to leave the sides of the pan or begins to release oil begins.
 There is not much oil used but still you can make out when the sauce is ready.
 It turns fragrant.
 But do not overcook, garlic turns bitter.